 Although the evidence is clear that MAT is the best way to tackle the nation’s opioid epidemic, there is still a stigma attached to using these medications.
-Many argue that America has not recognized addiction as a disease, but instead view it as a moral failure filled with criminal choices and bad judgment, and therefore do not see medication as a legitimate answer.
-However, addiction expert and Stanford psychiatrist Anna Lembke describes opioid addiction in a way that many can understand; ‘If you see somebody who continues to use despite their lives being totally destroyed..nobody would choose that.
+Many argue that America has not recognized addiction as a disease, but instead view it as a moral failure filled with criminal choices and bad judgement, and therefore do not see medication as a legitimate answer.
+However, addiction expert and Stanford psychiatrist Anna Lembke describes opioid addiction in a way that many can understand, saying, “If you see somebody who continues to use despite their lives being totally destroyed…nobody would choose that.
 Nobody anywhere would ever choose that life.
-So clearly it is beyond this individual’s control on some level’ (Lopez).
-Others, especially supporters of abstinence-based models, still argue that MAT goes against the goal of full sobriety.
+So clearly it is beyond this individual’s control on some level.”
+(Lopez) Others, especially supporters of abstinence-based models, still argue that MAT goes against the goal of full sobriety.

-In October 2017, Scott Gottlieb, commissioner of the Food and Drug Administration, announced new steps the organization plans to take to promote MAT for substance use disorder.
+In October 2017, Scott Gottlieb, commissioner of the Food and Drug Administration, announced new steps that the organization plans to take to promote MAT for substance use disorder.
 Gottlieb, who previously made efforts to address the opioid epidemic as a formal issue, also described the efforts the FDA would make to decrease stigma surrounding the use of medication in treating substance use disorder.
-Expanding access to Medication Assisted Treatment was one of the key recommendations.
-Helping more physicians get certified would make it possible for more patients to get the assistance they need for opioid addiction treatment.
+Expanding access to MAT was one of the key recommendations.
+Helping more physicians get certified would make it possible for more patients to get the treatment they need for opioid addiction.
 Widespread access to MAT, which one day might become a standard part of primary care, is the next goal for treating opioid-use disorder.
 Clinical studies already show that MAT is effective, and now public and private health care systems need to integrate MAT into their treatment programs in order to support patients and their caregivers.